syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 {% endhighlight %}

-For WCF service, the below method needs to be added.
+For WCF service, the following method needs to be added:

 {% highlight c# %}